pycom/pycom-micropython-sigfox/util_lbt_test/readme.md

 ./util_lbt_test -h

 ex:
-./util_lbt_test -f 867.1 -t 100 -n 14 -s 15 -p 50 -r 162
+./util_lbt_test -f 867.1 -r -80 -s 5000

-This will set 6 LBT channels, starting from 867.1 MHz, then each subsequent channel being set to the frequency of the previous channel +200 KHz (867.3, 867.5, ...).
+This will set 8 LBT channels, starting from 867.1 MHz, then each subsequent channel being set to the frequency of the previous channel +200 KHz (867.3, 867.5, ...).

-The above test will run for 100 iterations, with a CHANNEL_SCAN_TIME of 270µs and a target RSSI of -81dBm.
+The above test will run for ever, with a CHANNEL_SCAN_TIME of 5000µs and a target RSSI of -80dBm.

 Please refer to the lora_gateway library readme.md to get more details on the LBT feature implementation and configuration.